Semigroup models for biochemical reaction networks: Discussion

-Self-sustaining chemical reaction networks are an important area of research and this work provides a new possibility to treat this field with very powerful methods from semigroup theory.
-For example, corollary \ref{corr:nilpotent} shows that a CRS with nilpotent semigroup cannot contain any RAF subnetworks.
-This is an important fact by itself as most semigroups are nilpotent (any magma with the product of any three elements equal to zero is automatically a semigroup) and this weeds out these objects in the study of self-sustaining networks.
-In semigroup theory, combinatorial problems are an important and developed field \cite{Satoh1994} and with the construction provided in this article, such methods can now be applied to the combinatorics of RAF networks.\\
+Self-sustaining chemical reaction networks are an important area of research and this work introduces new techniques to field, which are based on the potentially powerful methods from semigroup theory.
+For example, Corollary \ref{corr:nilpotentPRAF} shows that a CRS with nilpotent semigroup cannot contain any nontrivial self-sustaining subCRS.
+This is an important fact by itself because most semigroups are nilpotent (any magma\footnote{A magma is a semigroup without the associativity property.} with the product of any three elements equal to zero is automatically a semigroup) and this weeds out these objects in the study of self-sustaining networks.
+In semigroup theory, combinatorial problems are an important and developed field and with the construction provided in this article, such methods can now be applied to the combinatorics of self-sustaining CRS.
+However, all central results given here require a representation of the semigroup model as a subsemigroup of the full transformation semigroup $\mathcal{T}(\mathfrak{X})$ and are based on particular properties of this representation.
+It would be interesting to find purely algebraic descriptions of semigroup models of CRS and to restate the main results purely algebraically, i.e. with without reference to this representation.\\

-Moreover, there is an equivalence between finite semigroups and finite automata \cite{Schutzenberger1965}.
+Moreover, there is an equivalence between finite semigroups and finite automata established by \cite{Schutzenberger1965}.
 Thus the semigroup models developed here suggest to investigate the computational capabilities of catalytic reaction systems as a future direction of research.
-In this regard, it is interesting to study the inverse problem, i.e. to determine which finite semigroups can be realized as semigroup models of CRS and what are their computational properties.
-It is clear that not all semigroups can be interpreted as semigroup models of some CRS, because for a general finite semigroup a partial order satisfying lemma \ref{lemma:PO} does not exist.\\
+In this regard, it is interesting to study the inverse problem, i.e. to determine which finite semigroups can be realized as semigroup models of CRS and to analyze their computational properties.
+It is clear that not all semigroups can be interpreted as semigroup models of some CRS, because for a general finite semigroup, a partial order satisfying Lemma \ref{lemma:PO} does not exist.\\